Commercial

 How should a buyer think about installation before choosing Hikvision products?

 The site survey still comes first.
-The installer needs to confirm door types, cable paths, switch or rack locations, recorder placement, lock power, UPS expectations, and whether the site is new cabling, retrofit, or mixed.
-Hikvision has depth, but depth only helps if the install path is scoped properly.
+The installer needs to confirm door types, cable paths, switch or rack locations, recorder placement, lock power, UPS expectations, and whether the job is new cabling, retrofit, or a mix of both.
+Hikvision gives you a lot of options, but those options are only useful when the install has been thought through properly.

 -